mattiejastje/HitmanTracker/README.md

 ## Configuration

-Press F1 at any time to toggle the configuration menu (it will appear on the bottom).
+Press F1 at any time to toggle the settings menu (it will appear on the bottom).

 All settings are stored in the ``HitmanTracker.ini`` file.
 If, for whatever reason, it becomes corrupted,